realA10001986/Time-Circuits-Display/README.md

 The device's hostname in the WiFi network.
 This also is the domain name at which the Config Portal is accessible from a browser in the same local network.
 The URL of the Config Portal then is http://<i>hostname</i>.local (the default is http://timecircuits.local )

+If you have more than one clock in your local network, please give them unique hostnames.

 #### WiFi connection attempts

 Number of times the firmware tries to reconnect to a WiFi network, before falling back to AP-mode.
+See [here](#short-summary-of-first-steps)

 #### WiFi connection timeout

 Number of seconds before a timeout occurs when connecting to a WiFi network.
+When a timeout happens, another attempt is made (see immediately above), and if all attempts fail, the device falls back to AP-mode.
+See [here](#short-summary-of-first-steps)

 #### WiFi power save timer